suranwarnakulasooriya/Game_of_Life/README.md

 ```

 All cells start dead.
 Click on cells to toggle them between alive and dead.
 When you are done with your configuration, press space to run the Game of Life on it.
 Press space again to return to the configuration editor.
 You can toggle the lines on the grid with the L key.

+The PDF in this repository explains the origins and logic of the Game of Life along with some patterns you can try out.